nandenjin/portfolio/README.md

 ## Issues and Pull Requests

-Issues and Pull Requests for reports typo or invalid informations are welcome.
+Issues and Pull Requests for reports of typo or invalid information are welcome.

 ## Copyright